WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-22-blazor-getting-started.md

 ## Create your First Blazor Server App

-To follow the demo you need Visual Studio 2019 and at least .net core 3.0.
+To follow the demo you need Visual Studio 2019 and at least .NET Core 3.0.
 You can find the source of the demo on <a href="https://github.com/WolfgangOfner/Blazor-Server" target="_blank" rel="noopener noreferrer">Github</a>.

 To create a new Blazor App, select the Blazor template in Visual Studio.